LostArtefacts/TR-Rando/Resources/Documentation/ENEMIES.md

 Note that mummies can appear as flying mutants in other levels.
 This model is present in City of Khamoon but is unused in the original game.

 ### Bacon Lara
-Bacon Lara will always appear in her OG room in Atlantis, *unless the level is mirrored and TombATI is being used*.
-In this case, an alternative way to open the door will be provided.
+Bacon Lara will always appear in her OG room in Atlantis.
+She may also appear in other levels if puzzle/challenge room randomization is enabled.

 ## No Restrictions Mode
-In Tomb1Main, "No Restrictions" mode will switch off each of the above restrictions, apart from Pierre always being killable.
+"No Restrictions" mode will switch off each of the above restrictions, apart from Pierre always being killable.

-In TombATI, the following restrictions will always remain:
-* Pierre always being killable
-* SkateboardKid appearing in Natla's Mines only
-* Natla appearing in Great Pyramid only

 This mode will also allow land enemies to appear underwater as the engine does not kill them (as in TR2 onwards).

+## Item drops
+In the original TR1, Pierre, Cowboy, Skateboard Kid and Kold are hard-coded to drop items when they are killed.
+This is not the case in the randomizer if enemy randomization is enabled.
+There does however remain a chance for items to be allocated to _any_ suitable enemy type, so make sure to keep your eyes peeled for pickups.
+See https://github.com/LostArtefacts/TR1X/blob/stable/GAMEFLOW.md#item-drops for more information.

 ## Enemy Types
 Some levels have their total enemy types count increased for more variety.
 This is a maximum rather than a guaranteed number of types (e.g. for Caves, 5 models will always be imported, but no checks are performed to ensure at least one of each is assigned to entities).
 Levels in _italics_ remain unchanged.